 Sound attenuation in rectangular straight, lined, sheet metal ducts

-Sound Pressure is the force of sound on a surface area perpendicular to the direction of the sound
+Sound Pressure is the force of sound on a surface perpendicular to the propagation of sound.

-Estimating sound transmission from ducts to surrounding rooms
+Sound transmission from ducts to surrounding rooms.